sehlen-bsi/botan-docs/docs/testspec/src/90_valgrind_sca.rst

       Valgrind detects secret-dependent execution patterns in a specific binary that was generated with certain compiler flags and for a concrete hardware platform.
-This does not guarantee that the implementation is free of such side channels in any other configuration of compiler, flags, and target.
+This does not guarantee that the implementation is free of such side-channels in any other configuration of compiler, flags, and target.

  * **Limited scope of detection**

-      Valgrind can detect side channels that are based on secret-dependent control flow or memory access patterns.
-Timing side channels that are based on cache access patterns or other micro-architectural features, such as operand-dependent execution times of certain machine instructions, are not detected.
+      Valgrind can detect side-channels that are based on secret-dependent control flow or memory access patterns.
+Timing side-channels that are based on cache access patterns or other micro-architectural features, such as operand-dependent execution times of certain machine instructions, are not detected.